MartinBulla/many_analysts/Protocol.md

-### A PRIORY DECIDED PROCEDURE
+### A PRIORI DECIDED PROCEDURE

-We have read the data description and metadata provided by the coordinators (https://osf.io/34fzc/) and *A PRI ORY* decided upon the following analyses and procedures to answer:
+We have read the data description and metadata provided by the coordinators (https://osf.io/34fzc/) and *A PRIORI* decided upon the following analyses and procedures to answer:

 ##  Key question: "To what extent is the growth of nestling blue tits (Cyanistes caeruleus) influenced by competition with siblings?"

-## 1. DATA EXPLORATION and ANALITICAL DECESION
+## 1. DATA EXPLORATION and ANALYTICAL DECESION
     - distribution of hatching dates and brood sizes between treatment categories to see whether the design was balanced and thus controlling for environmental and social factors (like differences in hatch date) are not necessary; if well matched across treatments (90%) we will attempt analyses with nest pairs (reduced/increased) or triads (reduced/increase/unmanipulated), i.e. no need to control for differences between reared and hatched nest; if the match is <90% we will control the models for the age differences between the reared and hatch nests
     - is it possible to pair the treatments with control (to construct enlarged/reduced/unmanipulated "triads"; if not, controls will not be paired within analyses
     - if we find corr >0.6 between any combination of continuous fixed effects, we check how model results change when each variable is taken out of the model at a time